-Supplementary materials
+Supplementary Material

-The online supplementary material contains common estimators of the ACE and their influence functions, proofs, the priors and MCMC details for the simulation study and application, model diagnosis in the application, and the R code that implements the proposed method is available at https://github.com/qianguan/miATE.
+The online Supplementary Material contains common ACE estimators and their influence functions, proofs, the priors and MCMC details for the simulation study and application, and the model diagnosis in the application.
+The R code to implement the proposed method is available at https://github.com/qianguan/miATE.